Carrot Whiskey?

 Carrot spirits were an 1870s experiment in Edinburgh, not the United States, but it shows a genuine scientific interest in using other surplus agricultural products for distillation purposes (likely for rectifiers in need of inexpensive, flavorful high wines).
 It considers the all-important recycling of stillage.
 Early distillers were very conscious of the value of their spent mash because it was a large part of their revenue.
 Raising animals and selling them for meat was either as profitable (or nearly as profitable) for their business as the sale of their distilled spirits, so the quality of their spent mash was always a consideration.
 With both rye and corn-based American whiskeys, nutritional supplements for the animals were common, so finding a way to avoid paying for feed supplements while still making quality products would have, at the very least, been a worthy experiment.
 This experiment definitely grabbed my attention!
 I wonder what modern distillers would do with this recipe today?

-Here is another recipe from an article in the Kitsap Sun of Bremerton, Washington in 1979-
+Here is another recipe from an article in The Kitsap Sun of Bremerton, Washington in 1979- This recipe describes more of a “carrot wine” than a “carrot whiskey”, but it doesn’t make seeing those words in a modern newspaper any less interesting!

 Leave a Reply